MicrosoftDocs/azure-dev-docs/java/java-get-started-with-logzio.md

 ---
-title: Getting started with Logz.io for Java projects running on Azure
+title: Getting started with Logz.io for Java apps running on Azure
-description: This tutorial shows how to integrate and configure Logz.io for Java projects running on Azure.
+description: This tutorial shows how to integrate and configure Logz.io for Java apps running on Azure.
 author: jdubois
 manager: bborges
 ms.devlang: java